Suzuki Swace estate review

 Reliability & safety

 Suzuki and Toyota share a good reputation for building reliable, sturdy cars, so there shouldn't be too many alarm bells as a result of the partnership.
-In fact, in our 2020 Driver Power owner satisfaction survey of the 30 top brands, Toyota did rather better overall than Suzuki, with the two manufacturers coming in sixth and 17th places respectively.
+In fact, in our 2022 Driver Power owner satisfaction survey of the 29 top brands, Toyota did rather better overall than Suzuki, with the two manufacturers coming in tenth and 21st places respectively.

 The Swace might not have been crash tested by Euro NCAP yet but it's good to know the Toyota Corolla was awarded five stars in 2019 because the two cars share the same crash structures and technology.
-Safety equipment is generous, including standard traffic-sign recognition, lane departure alert, autonomous emergency braking and 'E-Call' that can alert the emergency services if the car is in a severe collision.
-Upgrading to the SZ5 trim does add some safety features, including blind-spot monitoring and rear cross traffic alert, designed to make reversing out of parking spaces less dangerous.
+Safety equipment is generous, including standard traffic-sign recognition, lane departure warning, autonomous emergency braking (AEB) and 'E-Call' that can alert the emergency services if the car is in a severe collision.
+Upgrading to the Ultra trim does add some safety features, including blind-spot monitoring and rear cross-traffic alert, designed to make reversing out of parking spaces less dangerous.